Javier Chércoles Blázquez: Trajectory

-in Bangladesh
+Bangladesh

 In 2008, Chércoles went to Bangladesh to personally check the situation of a factory in Dhaka, where there were verbal and physical abuse, as well as salary cuts.
 He acknowledged that the factory was in "very bad" condition, but said there was no evidence they were manufacturing for Inditex.
 He later discovered that he was associated with another factory that produced clothes for Zara.
 The workshops were close to each other, and Chércoles admitted that it was possible to transfer part of the production from one to another without Inditex's permission or knowledge.
-A few years earlier he had discovered that the victims of Bopal disaster had not yet been compensated, because, as he told Kofi Annan, "there is no way to calculate them, nor any political intention (to pay them)".
+A few years earlier he had discovered that the victims of Bhopal disaster had not yet been compensated, because, as he told Kofi Annan, "there is no way to calculate them, nor any political intention (to pay them)".

 As CSR director, he decided to deepen labor controls in the production chain, control measures with which Inditex's management did not agree.
 In 2010 he left the position receiving 1.57 million euros.

 In April 2013, in Dhaka, Bangladesh, Rana Plaza building collapsed and 1,134 workers were killed.
 He was hired by Primark to pay 14 million euros to victims being the first multinational to deal with compensation.

 At the University

 He was voluntarily confined in Abbey of Santo Domingo de Silos for six months to write his doctoral thesis in English.
-Since June 2013, he has been working as a professor at University of Dhaka, Bangladesh, at the Institute of Disaster & Vulnerability Management Studies.
+Since June 2013, he has been working as a professor at University of Dhaka in Bangladesh, at the Institute of Disaster & Vulnerability Management Studies.